 Development cooperation between the Kingdom of Bhutan and Austria began in the early 1980s.
 The Austrian Development Agency (ADA) has maintained a field office in the capital, Thimphu, since 1992.
-Cooperation focuses on sustainable energy supply and strengthening rule of law.
+Cooperation focuses on sustainable energy supply and strengthening the rule of law.

 Besides economic development, the government of the country on the "roof of the world" is primarily concerned with preserving its national cultural identity and protecting the environment.
 Gross National Happiness is a crucial, much-cited concept and guideline for national policy.

-Bhutan chose Austria as a development partner in areas where the Alpine republic can draw on extensive know-how, such as forestry and agriculture or tourism.
+Bhutan chose Austria as a development partner in areas where the Alpine republic can draw on extensive know-how, such as renewable energy, forestry and agriculture or tourism.
 Austria was heavily involved in the construction of the Rangjung and Basochhu hydropower stations and assisted with technical expertise and loan finance in building the hydropower station in Dagachu.
 Furthermore, Austria supported a government initiative to advance the electrification of rural areas.
 More than 2,350 people have benefited from this initiative.

 Aside from electricity exports, eco-tourism is an economic mainstay of Bhutan.
 Between 2010 and 2016, tourism professionals were trained in a modern, well-equipped school of hospitality and tourism.
 Since 2017, vocational students also have had the opportunity to acquire practical skills while working in the adjacent four-star hotel.